engineyard/ey-docs/pages/using-multi-region-with-engine-yard-appcloud.md

 # Using Multi-Region on Engine Yard Cloud

-With Multi-Region in Cloud an entire environment and its instances can be located in a particular geographic region around the world.
+With Multi-Region in Engine Yard Cloud, an entire environment and its instances can be located in a particular geographic region around the world.

 An excellent use case for this feature is lowering latency and response